The Bluewater Park water system services about 150 users in the Bluewater Park neighbourhood.

 Bowen Island Municipality is currently dealing with leaks at some properties in Municipal water systems.
 We make every effort to contact the property owners, however in many cases we only have mailing addresses.

 Please provide your contact information so that we can contact you by phone or e-mail if we discover high water usage on your water meter.

 If BIM identifies a leak, every effort will be taken to contact the property owner.
 If the property owner cannot be contacted, water will be turned off at the property.

-The annual water charge for Bluewater Park is $1,085 for connected properties as per the Bluewater Park Water Rate Bylaw.
+The annual water charge for Bluewater Park is $1,302 for connected properties and $810 for unconnected properties as per the Bluewater Park Water Rate Bylaw.
 This amount entitles each property owner to use up to 7,200 gallons of water per month.
-The annual charge for non-connected properties is $675.

 Water meters are read only during the summer months, on or about the first of the month from May through September.
 Each household’s water consumption is measured, and consumption which exceeds 7,200 gallons per month during the months of June, July, August and September will be charged at the following rates: